-Study abroad in Argentina and you will:
+Study abroad in Buenos Aires and you’ll:

 - Study with local public health experts and university researchers in specially designed interdisciplinary courses

-- Learn about healthcare in both Argentina and neighboring Uruguay through field experience guided by local public health practitioners and academics
+- Learn about health care in both Argentina and neighboring Uruguay through field experience guided by local public health practitioners and academics

 - Support your academic and fieldwork experience with a unique, collaborative teaching methodology in which public health specialists and Spanish language instructors actively prepare and conduct classes together

 We want as many students as possible to benefit from studying abroad.
 That’s why CIEE awards more than $3 million every year – more than any other international educational organization – to make study abroad affordable.

 Applicants to this program are eligible for the following scholarships and grants:

 To be considered, simply check the “Scholarships and Grants” box on your program application.

 The CIEE Difference

 During engaging courses, you’ll learn about a host of public health concepts, from population health analysis to issues of gender and human rights in the health care delivery model.
 In addition, you’ll study with instructors who are also practitioners in the field, conducting research on a wide range of fields related to social determinants of health.
 Special attention is given to medical terminology, and to improving your Spanish grammar, reading, and oral expression.